rgreminger/tilburg-science-hub/docs/workflow/index.md

 # Project Setup and Workflow Management

-When starting a new project, most of us spend time thinking about *what* to create, but not about how to *manage* its creation.
-In other words, we start creating files (code files, data files, Word documents), and put those somewhere in our file system.
+When starting a new project, most of us spend time thinking about *what* to create (e.g., a cleaned data set, a new algorithm, an analysis, and/or a paper and corresponding slides), but not about how to *manage* its creation.

+In other words, we start creating files (source code, data sets, Word documents), and put those somewhere in our file system.
 The better ones start sorting files in directories, or keep track of version numbers for files (e.g., 20191126_mycode.R) to remember which file was created when.
 But - let us promise you - even that much of a good intention will very likely resort in chaos down the road.

 For example, have a look at the directory and file structure of a PhD project Hannes once was working on (back in 2013).
 A mapping of the files and directories, without the actual